Before the day

 Tell the story from your perspective.

-Describe one recent moment of tension, frustration, confusion, or strong reaction.
+Describe one real work, community, or personal situation you want to work on, improve, or understand better.
 What happened?
 Who was involved?
 What did you notice?
 What did you feel or think?
 What did you do next?
 What do you still wonder about?

 You are bringing a moment, not a perfect analysis.
 The poster makes the moment concrete and a little more playful, so we have something useful to work with together.